 Love at first sight, are you a believer?

 The idea of being in love with someone just from seeing them for the first time is magical, right?
-Our favourite rom-coms wouldn't exist without it.
+Many of our favourite rom-coms wouldn't exist without it.
 But obviously, there’s a lot of scepticism around this theory.

 The main issue lies in the fact that we can’t know enough about someone to fall in love with them after one single glance (even if Hugh Grant, the hero of rom-coms, has built a career on it).

-Also, what does it say about us if we're willing to fall for someone purely based on looks, surely personality is key?
+Also, what does it say about us if we're willing to fall for someone purely based on looks?
+Surely personality is a key factor?